 -

 Adapt and Evolve: The world is constantly changing, and what works today may not work tomorrow.
-Therefore, it is important to be adaptable and to be willing to evolve your strategies and approaches over time.
+So, it is important to be adaptable and to be willing to evolve your strategies and approaches over time.
 This means staying informed, being open to new ideas, and embracing innovation.
 If you want to continue to build, you need to be prepared to adapt.

 -